louisroa8189/SSW.Rules.Content/rules/do-you-do-cold-emailing-right/rule.md

 :::

 ::: greybox
-SUBJECT: question about your loyalty program
+**SUBJECT:** question about your loyalty program

 Hi Jim,

-Just saw on LinkedIn that your team at Pilot/Flying J is hiring for a new loyalty marketing manager — congrats on the growth.
+**OPENER:** Just saw on LinkedIn that your team at Pilot/Flying J is hiring for a new loyalty marketing manager — congrats on the growth.

-Usually when companies expand that team, it means they're struggling to keep their massive customer base engaged beyond the point of sale.
+**VALUE:** Usually when companies expand that team, it means they're struggling to keep their massive customer base engaged beyond the point of sale.
 It's a huge challenge to make each of your 1.5 million daily visitors feel like an individual.

-We recently helped a similar multi-location brand, [Lesser Competitor Name], boost their repeat customer visits by 15% in one quarter by implementing a targeted digital coupon strategy.
+We recently helped a similar multi-location brand, \[Lesser Competitor Name], boost their repeat customer visits by 15% in one quarter by implementing a targeted digital coupon strategy.

-Do you have 15 minutes next week to chat about how you're approaching this?
+**CTA:** Do you have 15 minutes next week to chat about how you're approaching this?
 Might be able to share a few ideas that have worked for others.

 Cheers,